HydraCG/Specifications/README.md

 it enables the creation of generic API clients instead of requiring specialized clients for every single API.

-To participate in the development of this specification please file bugs and issues in the [issue tracker][3].
+To participate in the development of this specification please join the [Hydra W3C Community Group][3].

 More information about Hydra is available at: http://www.markus-lanthaler.com/hydra